Chart Color Schemes

 Katherine South's residents are extremely healthy with prevalence of common health conditions low among the general population and nearer the nation's average across older, at risk cohorts

 Analysis of health metrics shows strong performance throughout Katherine South.
-Prevalence of common health conditions is low among the general population, nearing the nation's average among older, at-risk cohorts.
+Prevalence of common health conditions is low among the general population, nearing the nation's average for older, at-risk cohorts.

-Approximately 50% (~828 people) have private health cover, lower than the national average of 55.3%.
-Mental health issues and asthma are the most common medical conditions in the area, impacting 6.5 and 5.6% of residents respectively.
-76.0% declare themselves completely clear of medical ailments, compared to 78.3% across Rest of NT.
-The area has 10.7% (178 people) of residents aged 65 and over, higher than the 8.2% in Rest of NT.
-Health outcomes among seniors require more attention than those in the broader population.
+Approximately 50% of the total population (~909 people) has private health cover, lower than the national average of 55.7%.
+The most common medical conditions in the area are mental health issues and asthma, impacting 6.5% and 5.6% of residents respectively.
+A total of 76.0% of residents declare themselves completely clear of medical ailments, compared to 78.3% across Rest of NT.
+Katherine South has 10.7% of residents aged 65 and over (196 people), higher than the 8.2% in Rest of NT.
+Health outcomes among seniors require more attention than those for the broader population despite being above average.

 Frequently Asked Questions - Health